Mill6159/EM_BoxSize_Prediction/README.md

 chmod u+x /usr/local/bin/BoxSize_exe.py ;

 echo "Testing if install worked . . ." ;
-echo "If the install works, it should return the help message!" ;
+echo "If the install works, it should return the help message" ;

 BoxSize_exe.py -h ;